winglang/workshop-react/README.md

 This repo is a step-by-step guide for an online workshop ([Eventbrite](https://www.eventbrite.com/e/winglang-react-workshop-tickets-754616256537)).

 ### Watch the recording
-A Recorded version of this workshop is available on youtube, [here](https://www.youtube.com/watch?v=LMDnTCRXzJU).
+You can find the recording of this workshop [here](https://www.youtube.com/watch?v=LMDnTCRXzJU).

 ## Any issues?
 Questions?
 Let's talk!